itsthatguy/bombermang/README.md

 This is the start of a coffeescript bomberman clone.

-Game files are in  `source/javascripts`
+Game files are in  `app/js`

 ### Setup

 ```
-bundle install
-middleman
+npm start
 ```